Planar Transformers benefit DC/DC Converter Designs

 Other advantages of planar designs include better heat dissipation in the windings, a high-density design, low leakage inductance, and higher power densities.

-Planar transformers move to lower power levels
+Planar Transformers move to lower power levels

 Exterior and interior view of the RECOM RS12 series